ome/ome-model/docs/sphinx/ome-tiff/specification.rst

 The following provides technical details on the OME-TIFF format.
 It assumes familiarity with both the TIFF_ specification and the :schema:`OME Data Model <>`, although there is some review of both.

+The key words MUST, MUST NOT, REQUIRED, SHALL, SHALL NOT, SHOULD, SHOULD NOT, RECOMMENDED, MAY, and OPTIONAL in this specification are to be interpreted as described in `RFC 2119`_.

 An OME-TIFF dataset consists of: